LIAS-CUHKSZ/CPnP-A-Consistent-PnP-Solver/README.md

 # CPnP-A-Consistent-PnP-Solver
+The cpp implementation of CPnP is available at https://github.com/bereze/CPnP-cpp-version.

 This is the description of the use of the CPnP solver.
 Paper information: G. Zeng, S. Chen, B. Mu, G. Shi, and J. Wu, “CPnP: Consistent pose estimator for perspective-n-point problem with bias elimination,” arXiv:2209.05824, 2022.

 One can directly run main.m to test the CPnP solver.
 The main.m mainly includes three parts: